- 1 Mission Statement

 Objectives of Selection

-- To provide materials that will enrich and consider varied interests
+- To provide materials that will enrich while considering the varied interests of library patrons

 - To provide materials that present various points of view on controversial issues